bertrandmc/til/aws/developer-associate-notes.md

 You can create a parameter as:
 String, String List and Secure String (which is encrypted using AWS KMS).

+## AWS WAF

+AWS WAF is a web application firewall that helps protect your web applications or APIs against common web exploits that may affect availability, compromise security, or consume excessive resources.
+AWS WAF gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.
+You can get started quickly using Managed Rules for AWS WAF, a pre-configured set of rules managed by AWS or AWS Marketplace Sellers.
+The Managed Rules for WAF address issues like the OWASP Top 10 security risks.
+These rules are regularly updated as new issues emerge.
+AWS WAF includes a full-featured API that you can use to automate the creation, deployment, and maintenance of security rules.
+With AWS WAF, you pay only for what you use.
+The pricing is based on how many rules you deploy and how many web requests your application receives.
+There are no upfront commitments.
+You can deploy AWS WAF on Amazon CloudFront as part of your CDN solution, the Application Load Balancer that fronts your web servers or origin servers running on EC2, or Amazon API Gateway for your APIs.
+**Web traffic filtering**
+Filter web traffic based on conditions that include IP addresses, HTTP headers and body, or custom URIs.

+## AWS Shield

+AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
+There are two tiers of AWS Shield - Standard and Advanced.

+## Amazon Macie

+Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.
+Macie automatically provides an inventory of Amazon S3 buckets including a list of unencrypted buckets, publicly accessible buckets, and buckets shared with AWS accounts outside those you have defined in AWS Organizations.
+Then, Macie applies machine learning and pattern matching techniques to the buckets you select to identify and alert you to sensitive data, such as personally identifiable information (PII).
+Macie’s alerts, or findings, can be searched and filtered in the AWS Management Console and sent to Amazon CloudWatch Events for easy integration with existing workflow or event management systems, or to be used in combination with AWS services, such as AWS Step Functions to take automated remediation actions.
+This can help you meet regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) and General Data Privacy Regulation (GDPR).
+You can get started with Amazon Macie with a few clicks in the AWS Management Console.

 # Compute and Related Storage

 ## EC2